chrmsantos/chainsaw/README.md

 ### Performance Notes

 Core batching and safe font application routines remain; removed systems had negligible runtime contributions.
 Document processing speed should match or exceed earlier beta builds.

+### Licensing Change

+Project license switched to GNU GPL v3 (or later).
+Each source file may include an SPDX identifier:

+`' SPDX-License-Identifier: GPL-3.0-or-later`

+See `LICENSE` for the full text.
+Previous Modified Apache 2.0 terms no longer apply as of this version.

 ```text
 chainsaw/